harrylb14/GitHub-CV/README.md

 # Skills

 #### Technical flexibility
 I've trained at Makers Academy following **TDD** methodology, in addition to **AGILE** and **XP values**.
-My adaptability developed through working in a diverse range of industries which translated into developing projects in a range of different technologies, including **Ruby**, **Javascript** and **C#**.
-I have shown good practice when using TDD with an **external reviewer**, following a red-green-refactor cycle and making my code as clean and readable as possible.
-I've applied this flexibility to understanding different parts of the codebase to better understand the roles and reponsibilites of **our team** and allow better **delegation** of tasks.
+My adaptability developed through finding interest in learning new skills and frameworks, which translated into developing projects in a range of different technologies, including **Ruby** and **Javascript**.
+I have shown good practice when using TDD, following a red-green-refactor cycle and making my code as clean and readable as possible.
+I've applied this flexibility to understanding different parts of the codebase to better understand the roles and reponsibilites of our team and allow better delegation of tasks.

 #### Teamwork and group problem-solving
-I worked within the **financial sales and analytics** department at **Bloomberg** as an **equity specialist** which involved proactively organising visits to client offices.
-This consisted of what the client's workflow looks like and how we can leverage the different products available to optimise their workflow.
-I would need to liaise with the developers to integrate these **solutions**, through feedback and bugs reported by clients during visits.
-Through this approach I was able to win awards for my proactive work on product campaigns, in addition to **winning a quarterly award** for fastest client resolutions.
+I worked in a research group in 2017-18, during which time I learned how each team member's work contributes to the overall goal of the group.
+There were many group problem-solving sessions which really increased workflow and team cohesion.
+I also worked as part of the laboratory teaching staff at the university, and much of my time here was spent problem-solving issues with the course and the laboratory equipment.
+Science is by definition a problem-solving discipline, and in both positions each team member had their strengths and weaknesses which contributed to reaching a positive outcome.

 #### Very fast learner
+My academic learning ability is self-evident in my qualifications, but there are many instances in which I have also taken on board new information in a short amount of time.
+During my role as a Demonstrator, I would often have to teach practicals that did not lie in my area of knowledge, but I was able to learn the required material and then produce and teach a laboratory session that would introduce and enforce this area of chemistry.
+I also self-taught myself Ruby and Java before joining Makers, as well as teaching myself various musical instruments and music theory.
+The environment of a software bootcamp is inevitably very fast-paced, and I feel I kept up well with constant new information and relished the oppurtunity to learn as much as possible.

 #### Teaching and training
-During my time on the **Teach First Leadership Development Program**, I was tasked with producing results which met government benchmarks for both my **GCSE and A-level students**.
-I was able to achieve this by having a strong mastery of the curriculum, in addition to an understanding of **scientific pedagogy and learning psychology**.
-I was able to leverage the skills I built as a teacher within my role at Bloomberg, quickly being recognised for my ability to **train clients** and being requested to assist with sales visits and client trainings.
+During my time both as a private tutor, I was tasked with producing positive results for common entrance, GCSE and A-Level students.
+I was able to achieve this by having a strong mastery of the curriculum, in addition to developing a rapport with my students.
+I have teaching experience also with my time at Oxford Royale Academy as a substitute chemistry teacher.
+I was able to leverage the skills I built as a teacher within my role at Oxford, quickly being recognised for my ability to assist students and help materialise theoretical knowledge into a laboratory environment.

 # Experience